Enzo-Leone17/SE-PT-WA-SG-coursework/MiniProjects/MiniProject1/readme.md

 - Filter and sort tradeable items by category, price etc
 - Fetch latest data straight from Warframe Market API
-- Account system, login as guest or Registered account

-#### - - - Registered User Features - - -
-- Pin/favourite items to the top of the list
-- Track inventory items

 ## API Reference